kevzettler/redis-memoizer/README.md

 * `default_ttl`: TTL to use if none is supplied.
 Defaults to `120000` (ms).

+* `memoize_key_namespace`: Namespace to use under `memos:` in redis.
+Useful to e.g. invalidate all cache after an application update; simply set this to the current git revision or use the boot timestamp.

 ### memoize(asyncFunction, [timeout])

 Memoizes an async function and returns it.